williamdemeo/agda-fresh/README.md

-## Agda
+## agda-fresh

 This repository collects some resources and notes that I found helpful when getting started with Agda.

+### Courses
+The courses subdirectory contains instructional materials and Agda source code from some classes and tutorials on Agda and dependent type theory.

 ### Installation
+I'm using Ubuntu 14.04, so at first I tried the default agda-mode package, installed with

+    apt-get agda-mode

-At first I used `apt-get` to install the package `agda-mode`.
-This seemed to work fine for a while, until I started using resources from other developers (like Ulf Norell's agda-prelude repository).
+This was working fine until I started using resources from other developers (namely, Ulf Norell's agda-prelude repository).

 I found that trying to use the Ubuntu package along with packages from others who installed Agda with cabal was generally a disaster.
 There's no reason